Image

 Northern Lights Viewing in Alaska

-Alaska is one of the best places on earth to see the northern lights, also known as the aurora borealis – colorful bands of light that dance in the dark night sky.
-Travelers from all over the world come to Alaska to see this stunning display and take advantage of other winter experiences like snowmobilingdog mushingskiing, festivals, and sporting events.
+Alaska is one of the best places on earth to see the northern lights, also known as the aurora borealis, thanks to our location under the auroral oval; clear, dark nights in winter; and variety of northern lights tours and accommodations.
+Travelers from all over the world come to Alaska to see this stunning display of colorful bands dancing in the dark night sky.

 Share